retrohub-org/docs/user_guide/setup/03-themes.rst

 You can also open the theme folder from the app's settings.

 After that, pick your theme in the **General** settings.
-Themes above the separator are bundle by default, while the ones below it are downloaded.
+Themes above the separator are bundled by default, while the ones below it were manually downloaded.

 .. image:: assets/03-themes.png